 Alloesthesia

-The mechanism of alloesthesia is uncertain: some consider it a disturbance within sensory pathways, others that it is a sensory response to neglect.
+The mechanism of alloesthesia is uncertain.
+Some theories propose it is a primary disturbance within sensory pathways, while others suggest it is a manifestation of sensory neglect.

 References